fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 _(added on 16th of March 2021)_

-"Structs vs Classes" is a real classic.
+"Structs vs Classes" is a real classic in interviews.

 It was a bit difficult to focus on the most important things here.
 I have two more pages of notes about capture lists and memory management in Swift.
 Maybe I add both topics to the list and make own sketchnotes for them or I can combine the topics with another topic.
 Let's see.